Facial treatment in Amsterdam – professional skin improvement for fresh, strong skin

 • Skin with pigment/sun damage – where smoothing and targeted exfoliation are priorities.

-• Skin aging – for fine lines, loss of texture and less elasticity, often in combination with techniques.
+• Skin aging – for fine lines, loss or texture and less elasticity, often in combination with techniques.

 When is extra caution necessary?